UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_feedback.md

 --> Nerf boomerangs a bit.
 (4 x 1 points maybe?)

-- Michael: "Rotate feels hard to get into"
+- (C) Michael: "Rotate feels hard to get into"
 --> Add more early-game opportunities for REROLL?
 --> Make `orange` item UNCOMMON?
 Or even COMMON?